 Nasturtium Flower Meaning & Symbolism

 Since Nasturtiums mostly flower in warm colors, it’s not surprising they have strong and emotional meanings.
-In the language of flowers, Nasturtiums meaning and symbolism varies somewhat by the color of the respective bloom as well:
+In the language of flowers, Nasturtium meaning and symbolism vary somewhat by the color of the respective bloom as well:

 Red Nasturtium Flower Meaning

-Red Nasturtium flowers are symbolic of passionate love, devotion, strong desire, energy, and celebration.
+Red Nasturtium flowers symbolize passionate love, devotion, intense desire, energy, and celebration.